 Cross Origin Resource Sharing (CORS)

-To restrict the origins that can access the server (hence embed the copilot), set the allow_origins config field to a list of allowed origins.
+Don’t forget to add the origin of the host website to the allow_origins config field to a list of allowed origins.

 Authentication

-If you want to restrict access to the Copilot per user, you can enable authentication on the Chainlit server.
+If you want to authenticate users on the Copilot, you can enable authentication on the Chainlit server.

 While the standalone Chainlit application handles the authentication process, the Copilot needs to be configured with an access token.
 This token is used to authenticate the user with the Chainlit server.